nejlam/to-do-list/README.md

 # To-do-list

-an app that let's you register, login and then add your to-do tasks to your list.
+an app that lets you register, login and then add your to-do tasks to your list.
 It is deployed on Heroku and available on the link - [To-Do List](https://to-do-list--heroku.herokuapp.com/)

 ## Build setup